 Historic Sheridan Opera House

 The Historic Sheridan Opera House is truly center stage in Telluride's thriving arts community.
-Historic, intimate and beautiful, it is an extraordinary venue for everything from concerts to movie premieres to private events.
+Historic, intimate and beautiful, it is an extraordinary venue for everything from concerts to movie premieres to private weddings or parties.

 The Historic Sheridan Opera House was built by the Telluride miners in 1913 as a vaudeville theater and cultural center, attracting variety shows, orchestras and touring theater companies.
-Performers from Lillian Gish to Sarah Bernhardt to Jackson Browne to Jimmy Buffet have graced our stage.
-In 1991 the Sheridan Arts Foundation was created, saving the opera house from demolition.
+Performers from Lillian Gish to Sarah Bernhardt to Jackson Browne to Jimmy Buffet and even Mumford & Sons and Jewel have graced its stage.
+In 1991, Sandra and Keith Carradine saved the Opera House from demolition by creating the Sheridan Arts Foundation.

-The Sheridan Arts Foundation is sponsored in part by grants from the Telluride Foundation and CCAASE.
+The Sheridan Arts Foundation is sponsored in part by grants from the Telluride Foundation & CCAASE.